TankaJahari/cyclistic.charliesun/README.md

 ### Bike Types

  - There are three bike types in our data: classic, electric, and docked.
-Docked bikes were used exclusively by casual users and made up 3.6% of their total rides.
+Docked bikes were used exclusively by casual users, and only made up 3.6% of their total rides.

  - Casual users had significantly more rides with electric bikes than classic bikes: 870,859 classic bike rides, 1,103,644 electric bike rides, 75,765 docked bike rides.